Darlington infrastructure needs major repairs

 “You are losing more money than you’re spending and you’re at a 29% deficit right now as of 2022,” White said.

-To fix Darlington’s infrastructure White said that major investments will have to be made by way of grants, loans or a substantial increase in rates.
+To fix Darlington’s infrastructure, White said, major investments will have to be made by way of grants, loans or a substantial increase in rates.

 “We’re at a point that we know it’s got to go up,” Mayor Curtis Boyd said.
 “We’ve got to gradually go up on people so we don’t kill everybody.
 My point of view is we have to diligently fight to get as many grants to go out to take care of it…”